Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Introduction

-The paper is organized as follows: in \sec{kinematics} we will introduce kinematics and our notations for SIDIS, in \sec{tensor} we will extend the rapidity factorization formalism formalism~\cite{Balitsky:2024ozy} to SIDIS and derive the SIDIS hadron tensor including next-to-next-to-leading power corrections $\sim 1/Q^2$.
-In \sec{structure} we will derive expressions for $F_{UU,T}$, $F_{UU,L}$, $F_{UU}^{\cos\phi_h}$, and $F_{UU}^{\cos2\phi_h}$ structure functions.
-In \sec{numerics} we will provide numerical estimates, compare to the experimental data, and compare our formulas to the existing results.
-In particular, we will investigate $F_{UU,T}$ due to transversely polarized photons in \sec{fuut} and compare our results to the experimental data.
+The paper is organized as follows: in \sec{kinematics}, we will introduce kinematics and our notations for SIDIS; in \sec{tensor}, we will extend the rapidity factorization formalism~\cite{Balitsky:2024ozy} to SIDIS and derive the SIDIS hadronic tensor including next-to-next-to-leading power corrections $\sim 1/Q^2$.
+In \sec{structure}, we will derive expressions for the structure functions $F_{UU,T}$, $F_{UU,L}$, $F_{UU}^{\cos\phi_h}$, and $F_{UU}^{\cos2\phi_h}$.
+In \sec{numerics}, we will provide numerical estimates, compare them with the experimental data, and compare our formulas with the existing results.
+In particular, we will investigate $F_{UU,T}$ due to transversely polarized photons in \sec{fuut} and compare our results with the experimental data.
 We will explore $F_{UU,L}$ due to the longitudinal photon polarization in \sec{fuut} and give predictions for $R_{\rm SIDIS}$ to be measured at Jefferson Lab and the EIC.
-In \sec{fuucosphi} we will study the subleading $\sim1/Q$ structure function $F_{UU}^{\cos\phi_h}$ and the corresponding asymmetry, and in \sec{fuucos2phi} we will investigate $F_{UU}^{\cos2\phi_h}$ structure function that has the leading contribution from convolution of Boer-Mulders~\cite{Boer:1997nt} and Collins~\cite{Collins:1992kk} functions.
+In \sec{fuucosphi}, we will study the subleading $\sim 1/Q$ structure function $F_{UU}^{\cos\phi_h}$ and the corresponding asymmetry, and in \sec{fuucos2phi}, we will investigate the structure function $F_{UU}^{\cos2\phi_h}$, which has the leading contribution from the convolution of Boer–Mulders~\cite{Boer:1997nt} and Collins~\cite{Collins:1992kk} functions.
 We conclude and discuss future directions in \sec{conclusions}.